 3. All degree requirements, including transfer credits, degree substitutions, and other necessary documentation, must be completed and accepted by the college no later than April 1 for May and August graduation and November 1 for December graduation.
 The only exceptions to this rule are courses the student is planning to complete in the summer session and courses in which the student is currently enrolled at MWCC.
 The degree or certificate will be awarded at the end of the term when required credits have been earned.
 All grade changes must be fully approved and received by the Records Office no later than the day of graduation to be considered for graduation for that term (spring semester for May graduation, summer semester for August graduation, and fall semester for December graduation).
 Students who earn incomplete grades required for completion of their program of study will not graduate in that term, unless the approved grade change is received by the date of graduation for that term.
 (In such cases, the student must complete a new petition to graduate when the incomplete grade is submitted with a passing grade.)

-There is a $25 diploma replacement fee if student requests a replacement diploma more than three years after the date of his or her graduation.
+There is a $25 diploma replacement fee if student requests a replacement diploma more than five years after the date of his or her graduation.

 Students not completing all requirements at the end of the academic year may choose to enroll at another accredited institution and transfer these credits to MWCC for application to the degree.
 With this option, the degree will be awarded with the next graduating class.